zao-web/quickbooks-online-connect-ui/readme.txt

 = 0.2.6 =
 * Update the wp-api-connect dependency to Remove Ryan McCue's Requests library from composer since it now exists in WP core.
+* Rename plugin
+* Add a toggle for the "Optional Headers" section.

 = 0.2.5 =
 * Update the wp-api-connect dependency to fix a typo from a variable which should be using an object property (for legacy mode).